JRC1995/auto-tldr/README.md

 The implementation is inspired from http://smmry.com/about (which I recently discovered through [auto-tl;dr Reddit bot](https://www.reddit.com/user/autotldr) - which too I discovered recently at r/machine-learning).

 The high level description of the algorithm in http://smmry.com/about seemed pretty simple, and I wanted to try implementing it myself.
-After recently implemented RAKE recently, I already had codes for keyword extraction.
+After recently implementing RAKE, I already had codes for keyword extraction.
 With keyword extraction being settled, generating simplistic keyword-based extractive summarization is only a bit more work.

 Here's a sample summarization executed by this implementation: